CinnabarRed/Trifolium/Trifolium2.md

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

+This is our first repeated amend.

+This is yet another repeated amend!
+And one last repeated amend…

+*REPEATED AMENDS COMPLETE*

+I want to *force push* this git amend.